 When is a good age to tell your child about their Junior ISA?

-Putting money aside for your child could be a great thing to do, but it’s also important to give them the financial knowledge and tools that will allow them to take over and build the future they’ve always envisioned.
-So, no matter when you tell them about their Junior ISA, make sure you talk about money with them and teach them some valuable lessons about saving and investing.
+At the end of the day, putting money aside for your child could be a great way to give them a financial head start in life, but it’s also important to give them the knowledge and tools they need to manage it effectively and make the right decisions for them.
+So, no matter when you tell them about their Junior ISA, consider making it a priority to teach them about money from a young age.

 References: